-These questions pertain to being a Doctor of Philosophy in Philosophy, and yet failing to act in accord with the principles that you should be teaching.
+These questions pertain to your being a Doctor of Philosophy in Philosophy, and yet you fail to act in accord with at least two critical principles that you should be teaching.

 My first question would be why you choose to wade into a conversation you are clearly under-prepared for.
 As someone with a PhD, nevermind being the head of a Philosophy department, it would seem to me that “doing research on a topic before proffering an opinion” should be your starting position.
 I’ll grant that I don’t have a PhD myself, but it was my understanding that, should I aspire to a Doctorate, I would be expected to defend well-researched and understood positions, and that just mouthing off any old rubbish would draw disdain and contempt upon myself, my university, and The Academy in general.

 Now, any lecture, discussion or performance on campus has the potential to scald people, tossing them into the hot water of punishment.

 you intimate not only is there a single Type of discussion to be had such that the only variable is one of degree (thus making a basic Category Error), but you seem to imply that the only danger involved is for the organisers/speakers, thus failing to recognise the well-researched and documented fact that speech, in-and-of-itself, affects others directly.
 As someone who specialises in Philosophy of Mind, you are (of course) up to date on this kind of research?
 It being in your wheelhouse, so to speak?
 Here is an extremely brief list of studies (of varying quality) that you should use to start your research from:

 Stereotype Suppression In High Versus Low Stigma-Conscious Women Experiencing Stereotype Threat (PDF)